 Introduction to the representation of sex, gender and sexuality in visual culture.
-Gender theory and terminology related to feminism, masculinity studies and lbgtq theory (lesbian, bisexual, gay, transgendered, queer) are unpacked.
-Themes and issues in gender and identity politics such as the male hero, the nude in late 19th century art, the femme fatale, hysteria, androgyny and transsexuality are dealt with.
-Sexuality and gender issues across a range of visual cultural such as soaps, sitcoms, artworks, advertisements, fashion, music videos and films are addressed.
+Gender theory related to feminism, intersectionality and queer theory are unpacked.
+Sexuality and gender issues across a range of visual cultural such as artworks, advertisements, fashion, music videos and films are addressed.

+Module credits 20.00

 NQF Level 06

 Prerequisites No prerequisites.

 Contact time 1 discussion class per week, 2 lectures per week

-Language of tuition Module is presented in English

-Department School of the Arts